-This guide will outline the definition of network visibility, explain how it can help you overcome network availability and security challenges, and recommend a network monitoring software option built specifically for MSPs.
+This guide will outline the definition of network visibility, explain how it can help you overcome availability and security challenges, and recommend a monitoring software option to pay attention to.

 What Is network visibility?

-Network visibility is an umbrella term that covers numerous processes and activities.
-In simple terms, network visibility refers to having an awareness of all the different components at work within your network.
-Often, network visibility is facilitated by network visibility solutions, which are used to monitor the following network elements:
+In simple terms, network visibility refers to having an awareness of all the different components at work within your network to be able to analyze the following aspects: